capstanlqc/zh-convert-hant2hans/README.md

 ### First approach: LibreOffice Calc

+This approach seems to provide better results (based on verifier's feedback).

 1. In LibreOffice Calc, go to **Tools** > **Options** > **Languages and Locales** >  **General** and tick option "Asian (or perhaps called "Asian language support").
 2. Open each TSV file in LibreOffice Calc, select the column in Chinese and go to **Tools** > **Language** > **Chinese Conversion...**,  tick "Traditional Chinese to simplified Chinese" and press OK.
 3. Then Save (as Excel if you like).